Play streets

 • See our parent and resident stories and please share these as much as you like.

-• Use images that people can relate to – perfect smiling children on perfect sunny, litter-free streets will make the idea seem unattainable.
+• Use images that people can relate to – perfect smiling children on perfect sunny, litter-free streets will make the idea seem unattainable (see top of this page for our images you can download to use.)

 6. Make full use of social media and amplify parent voices